 LDS have won over 80 national and international design awards, ranging from RIBA awards for excellence in architecture and British Council for Offices industry awards, to respected awards for house building and urbanism.

-LDS has worked extensively with respected names such as Great Portland Estates, Coin Street Community Builders, Derwent London and Exemplar.
+LDS has worked extensively in London, with partners including Great Portland Estates, Coin Street Community Builders, Derwent London and Exemplar.

 The Illuminated River Foundation is working with many partners along the Thames, including: